 6. Kick people while they’re down

 While there’s always an audience for practically anything that promises a quick fix to a common problem, the desperate are the mother lode for the unscrupulous.
 From foreclosure rescue to debt settlement to nonexistent government grants, many of the most successful scams target folks down on their luck.

 People drowning in a sea of debt and desperation will cling to any life ring you care to throw.
 Keep in mind, however, before wading in: It’s critical to be utterly devoid of decency.

 The bottom line

-If you’re looking to make a buck or two, and can leave your scruples at the door, there’s plenty of opportunity out there.
+If you’re looking to make a buck or two, and can leave your scruples at the door, there’s plenty of opportunities out there.
 So, stop worrying about what’s honest and start thinking about what sells.